- Achieving Sustainable Site Design through Low Impact Development Practices

 - UFC 1-200-01 General Building Requirements DOD

 - P-100, Facilities Standards for the Public Buildings Service GSA

 - Requirements and Specifications for Special Purpose and Support Space Manual, Volume 1-4 GSA

 - U.S. Courts Design Guide Judiciary Conference

 Building / Space Types

 Federal Courthouse, Libraries, Research Facilities, Parking Facilities, Auditorium, Automated Data Processing: Mainframe, Automated Data Processing: PC System, Child Care, Clinic / Health Unit, Conference / Classroom, Food Service, General Storage, Joint Use Retail, Library (Space Type), Office (Space Type), Parking: Basement, Parking: Outside / Structured, Parking: Surface, Physical Fitness (Exercise Room), Private Toilet

-Accessible—Plan for Flexibility, Productive, Productive—Integrate Technological Tools, Productive—Design for the Changing Workplace, Productive—Provide Comfortable Environments, Secure / Safe—Plan for Fire Protection, Secure / Safe—Ensure Occupant Safety and Health, Secure / Safe—Provide Security for Building Occupants and Assets, Sustainable, Sustainable—Enhance Indoor Environmental Quality
+Accessible—Beyond Accessibility to Universal Design, Productive, Productive—Integrate Technological Tools, Productive—Design for the Changing Workplace, Productive—Provide Comfortable Environments, Secure / Safe—Plan for Fire Protection, Secure / Safe—Ensure Occupant Safety and Health, Secure / Safe—Provide Security for Building Occupants and Assets, Sustainable, Sustainable—Enhance Indoor Environmental Quality

 Organizations and Associations